TAPS Working Group

 preferences that can constrain or influence how an implementation

-context and properties of the Connection.
+the runtime context and properties Properties of the Connection.

 *